schatzcenter/CBREC/CBREC-LCA/README.md

 ## Life Cycle Assessment Module

 This module is part of the [California Biomass Residue Emissions Characterization (C-BREC) Model](https://schatzcenter.org/cbrec).
 Additional methodological documentation can be found on the C-BREC Model website.
 The C-BREC model was originally developed as part of the [California Biopower Impact Project](https://schatzcenter.org/cbip/).
-The remote repository for this model can be found at [github.com/SchatzCenter/CBREC](https://github.com/SchatzCenter/CBREC).
+The remote repository for the model can be found at [github.com/SchatzCenter/CBREC](https://github.com/SchatzCenter/CBREC).

-This module calculates life cycle gross and net
+This module calculates life cycle gross and net:

 * Greenhouse gas emissions
 * Climate impact metrics: global warming potential and global temperature potential